pwitcher/petewitcher-techwriter.com/content/page/samples/index.md

 ---

 # Some examples of my work
-Browse some documents I wrote or co-wrote below.
-I'm  happy to provide custom samples if you would like see something written from scratch.
+You can browse some documents I wrote and co-wrote below.
+I also provide custom samples on request.

-**Note:** Layout and design decisions were almost always determined by groups outside of my tech writing team (Marketing, for example), so I take no credit for look and feel.

 ### [Sample #1 - Open API documentation](https://app.swaggerhub.com/apis-docs/pwitcher/SongbookApi/1.0.0)
 Most of the API documentation I've done is proprietary and internal-only, so I created and hosted my own simple RESTful web API.
-Then I documented it to provide that documentation as a sample.
+Then I documented it with SwaggerHub to provide that as a sample.

 #### Tools used
 - Python